bhawnachopra2002/NODEAV_Implementation/README.md

 # NodeAV_Implementation
+This is a course project for Software and Data Engineering course (2022).<br/>
 This tool can be used to detect atomicity violations in nodejs application.
 It first generates an execution trace of application with async_hooks and njstrace to get information about asynchronous events.
 Then using defined rules, a happens-before graph is created among events by using the execution trace.
 Then from the graph we can see the events which violate atomicity constraint. <br/>